akauppi/mp/README.md

 World is a risky place.
 Sandboxing allows you to separate *business account* (emails etc.) from *developer account* (that pulls in stuff from third party sources on the Internet), without disturbing the workflow, too much.

-One can use containers for development, but Docker Desktop feels too big, for this author.
-And they've become greedy.
+One can use containers for development, but Docker Desktop feels too bloated, for this author.

 **Discipline**